spacetelescope/romancal/docs/roman/datamodels/models.rst

     entry =  util.create_history_entry("Processed through the frobulator step") model.history.append(entry)

-These history entries are stored in ``HISTORY`` keywords when saving to ASDF format.
+These history entries are stored in ``HISTORY`` attributes when saving to ASDF format.
 As an option, history entries can contain a dictionary with a description of the software used.
 The dictionary must have the following keys: